pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sd.md

 ### SmartMatrix Frame Kit

-(More details coming soon)

-The shield rest on top of the paperboard at an angle.
-If you want to keep the shield flat for a lower profile, you can cut the paperboard with a knife, then gently bend it down so the front of the shield can sit lower.

 The first batch of paperboard has extra holes due to a miscommunication with the vendor.
 It may take a little extra work to find the right holes.
 Use the picture with the screws to see which holes to use.
 Use the polarizing pins on the panel to guide the paperboard into the right place.

+When routing the matrix power cable between the paperboard and the display, be careful of the sharp screws that protrude from the display.
+Route the cable to avoid the screws so they do not impale the power cable when the paperboard is added.
+You can also remove the screws, or clip them with diagonal cutters to be shorter and less sharp.

+The shield rests on top of the paperboard at an angle.
+If you want to keep the shield flat for a lower profile, you can cut the paperboard with a knife, then gently bend it down so the front of the shield can sit lower.

 > ![title](photos/SdAssembly/Frame/1-IMG_6320.jpg)

+Start with the Shield plugged (loosely is fine) into the matrix data connector and the power cable routed the way you want it.
+Unplug the Shield and feed it at an angle through the hold in the paperboard.

 > ![title](photos/SdAssembly/Frame/2-IMG_6321.jpg)
 > ![title](photos/SdAssembly/Frame/3-IMG_6322.jpg)

+Seat the paperboard on the matrix panel, making sure the polarizing pins on the panel fit through holes in the paperboard, and the four screw holes in the corners are visible through other holes.

 > ![title](photos/SdAssembly/Frame/4-IMG_6324.jpg)

+Make sure the cable is routed neatly under the paperboard and isn't kinked or sitting on top of a sharp screw in the panel.
+Adjust the cable routing if necessary.
+Press down a bit to hold the paperboard in place until you have added a screw in the upper right corner to hold it for you.

 > ![title](photos/SdAssembly/Frame/5-IMG_6326.jpg)

+Tighten each screw until the paperboard is sitting flat against the panel and the top of the screw is flush with the paperboard

 > ![title](photos/SdAssembly/Frame/6-IMG_6327.jpg)

+Remove the cover from the adhesive strip

 > ![title](photos/SdAssembly/Frame/7-IMG_6329.jpg)

+Insert the shield into the data connector and push the front edge down on the adhesive.
+If you cut and bent down the adhesive a bit before adding the shield, the shield should sit fairly flat against the paperboard.

 > ![title](photos/SdAssembly/Frame/8-IMG_6332.jpg)

 #### Compatible Frames